17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 1. Bike around Cozumel

-The island is 48 km long and 16 km wide, however, the northern part is not accessible using regular transportation.
-It is therefore ideal to start from downtown San Miguel and head southwards along the Caribbean coast, which is 20 km long right down to the southern tip.
+The island is 48 km long and 16 km wide; however, regular transportation makes the northern part inaccessible.
+Therefore, it is ideal to start from downtown San Miguel and head southward along the Caribbean coast, which is 20 km long right down to the southern tip.

-I have to say that the smartest thing they have ever done is to create a cycling lane which cars – and for the initial stretch, scooters – are not allowed to encroach upon.
+I have to say that the smartest thing they have ever done is to create a cycling lane on which cars – and, for the initial stretch, scooters – are not allowed to encroach.

 This is awesome because you can ride in tranquillity without having to watch out for cars, if any, and thus concentrate on enjoying the memorable scenery.